Seabank Hotel: History

-The hotel originally began around 1860 as a smaller building named the New House and was built by George Derent, an architect who designed John Street in Porthcawl.
+The hotel originally began around 1860 as a smaller building named the New House and was built by George Dement, an architect who designed John Street in Porthcawl.

 Around 1870, a larger house was built on the site and was named "The Seaview Bank".
 It was bought by the prominent Brogden family and John Brogden, an important figure in the town's development in the late 19th century (who gave his name to John Street) simplified the name to "Sea Bank House".
 This building was built with grey stonework and over time the building developed ivy on the walls around the French windows.
 It had a prominent Italianate style tower at the front and a quaint little garden was once located at the front side of the hotel.

-Around 1890, the family fell into financial difficulties and it became Porthcawl College and was run by Reverend E.J.
-Newell of Oxford University until 1907 when it was purchased as a private residence by John Elias.
+Around 1890, the family fell into financial difficulties and it became Porthcawl College in 1891 which was run by Reverend E.J.
+Newell of Oxford University until 1906.
+In 1907 creditors of the Brogden family, the owners of the building, called in their loans and it was bought by John Elias and others for conversion into a hotel.
+The Sea Bank Hotel opened in 1910.

 In the 1930s a new structure and modern concrete facade was built to and it was renamed the "Seabank Hydro" hotel.
-During World War II the hotel was used as a base by the military and the 49th (West Riding) Reconnaissance Regiment was formed at the hotel in 1942.
-In 1943, US troops of the 107 Field Artillery Battalion of the 28th Infantry Division were stationed at the hotel, followed by the 75th Infantry Division in 1944 to train before the Battle of the Bulge.
+During World War II the hotel was used as a base by the military.
+In 1943, US troops of the 28th Infantry Division were stationed at the hotel, followed by the 75th Infantry Division in 1944 to train before the Battle of the Bulge.

 In 1945 the hotel underwent major refurbishment and again in the 1990s.